Blog-Reference (pointers to this post on the Lars P. Syll blog and the Stumbling and Mumbling blog)

 The theory of fire, for example, explains fire as an interaction of certain materials and oxygen and the laws of energy conservation/transformation.
 The theory is general, that is, it holds in all cases but neither predicts nor describes a historically concrete case “We are very far from being able to predict, even in physics, the precise results of a concrete situation, such as a thunderstorm, or a fire.
 (Popper, 1960, p.
 139)

 There are two concepts of reality here.
 The crucial point to notice is that science looks for what remains unchanged in time, i.e. the eternal laws, history, in marked contrast, looks at how the concrete situation changes and evolves over time.
-Science is not concerned with individual historical events except as a singular manifestation of a general law.
+Science is not concerned with individual historical events except as a singular manifestation of general law.
 A concrete historical event can either corroborate or refute a theory.
 So there are touching points where the two realities become one.
-An empirical test is a case in point, unsought experience is another.
+An empirical test is a case in point, the unsought experience is another.

 Accordingly, there is a division of labor among scientists.
 In physics, for example, we have the distinction between theoretical and applied physicists.
 The T-scientist searches for the laws that govern a certain realm of reality and the A-scientist uses these laws for the solution of practical problems.
 For the T-scientist a theory embodies pure knowledge and nothing else.